 For students without kitchens, students can easily make it work.
 One mom even described in detail how she armed her daughter with a slightly larger refrigerator/freezer (just under 5 cu), microwave, bookcase that served as a pantry, microwavable containers that can double as dishes, a Keurig and paper plates (ok, at least they are recyclable) and her daughter has done just fine.
 Basically, most parents agreed with me and said don’t bother with the meal plan.

 But….should you worry, and I get that; worrying is actually one of my hobbies; there are a few meal plans to choose from.
 Perhaps, if your son/daughter is starting with a summer session, it would be the perfect time to try one out.
 There are 6-week plans available.
-This is actually a great thing because it will give your student a chance to see how much they think they will need in the fall – the various plans allow different amounts of meals and access to different places around campus.
-The biggest concern had to do with Chick-Fil-A. Apparently, there are only some plans (i.e.: All Access) that gives them a meal at Chick-Fil-A, but I have been warned that it is only a sandwich.
+This is actually a great thing because it will give your students a chance to see how much they think they will need in the fall – the various plans allow different amounts of meals and access to different places around campus.
+The biggest concern had to do with Chick-Fil-A. Apparently, there are only some plans that give them a meal at Chick-Fil-A, but I have been warned that it is only a sandwich.
 Students can build their own access plan, by choosing their base access, grabbing the dining dollars they need and becoming a Dining VIP.
 They can come and go as they please at ’63 South and Knightro’s.
 Recently, they added a bonus to the All Access package giving students on extra swipe per day at Chick-Fil-A, Qdoba and Cafe Bustelo.